CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 ## Diary

+Optional, but I like the information.
+This is for your own use.
+Be as specific or vague as you like.

+IA diary shows progress (reassuring) and the results of experiments.
+It will also show when you need to push through a plateau.

+You do not need to count or time all the readings or copies, but do enough that you get a feel for speed vs accuracy vs length, and the effect of different types of repetition.
+This will change rapidly at first, then settle down, then change again as you increase your target speeds.

-Keep a diary showing the date, passage description, length in words, activity (Read, Copy, Dictation), the wpm (words per minute) and accuracy of each attempt.
+I recommend date, passage description, length in words, activity (Read, Copy, Dictation), the wpm (words per minute) and accuracy of each attempt.
 The numbers will go up and down, but the average will gradually go up.
 Include room for other notes.

-You do not need to count or time all the readings or copies, but do enough that you get a feel for speed vs accuracy vs length, and the effect of different types of repetition.
-This will change rapidly at first, then settle down, then change again as you increase your target speeds.

-This is for your own use.
-Be as specific or vague as you like.

 Reading skill is as important as writing skill.
 Track it!